alinebezzoco/extract/README.md

 # Vue Extract
-An SPA application to display a bank extract account.
+A SPA application to display a bank extract account.
 Made with Vue 3 with `vue-cli`

 ## Prerequisites
 - Node.js